Light-amplified Landau-Zener conductivity in gapped graphene monolayers: a simulacrum of photo-catalyzed vacuum instability: General aspects

-\subsection{General aspects}
+\section{General aspects}

 Let us consider the spontaneous production of electron-hole pairs taking place in a time-dependent but homogeneous electric field combining a strong static mode with strength $E_s$ and a perturbative monochromatic wave with amplitude $E_w$ [$E_w\ll E_s$] and frequency $\omega$.
 Hereafter we will assume both fields localized temporally between $-T/2\leqslant t\leqslant T/2$, so that the pulse length of the wave $T=2\pi N /\omega$ can be written in terms of the number of cycles $N$.
 The corresponding four-potential reads where $\flat^\mu$ is the polarization four-vector.
 In practice, the strong field might result from a capacitor with a dc voltage in which the graphene sheet is placed [see Fig.~\ref{fig:1}a].
 Conversely, a fast-oscillating electric wave can be successfully generated from an incident laser beam with a polarization parallel to the strong field direction.
 Observe that, to fit with our theoretical treatment, the waist size $w_0$ of the linearly polarized laser wave has to be much larger than the length of the graphene surface, which we take here of the order of $\ell\gtrsim100\;\rm \mu m$.
-The described mechanism does not provide a pure electric wave as it is required by Eq.~(\ref{EField}).
-Indeed, the incident wave---which can be thought as a plane-wave---is not homogeneous and, thus, a magnetic field parallel to the graphene surface would be present.
-However, the two-dimensional confinement of the quasiparticles prevents any influence of this field component on their dynamics.
-Hence, what they undergo actually is nothing but the combination of a weak electric field oscillating in time and the strong field linked to the capacitor.
-Clearly, we may also consider the possibility of another source for the strong field generated from an additional laser beam with a frequency $\Omega\ll \omega$ and intensity higher than the one associated with the fast-oscillating wave.
-The upcoming study must be then understood in such a situation as the leading order contribution of an adiabatic approximation.